jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3d.md

 The situations which need the noblest exertions of self-command always reduce and often extinguish that sacred regard, by imposing the need to violate our neighbour's life and property.
 Because of this, we frequently find men of great humanity who have little self-command.

 The humane are indolent, irresolute, and easily disheartened from honourable pursuits by difficulty or danger.

 On the contrary, we find men of the most perfect self-command not discouraged by difficulty or danger.

 They are always ready for daring and desperate enterprises.

 But at the same time, they seem to be hardened against all sense of justice or humanity.

-80 In solitude, we tend to feel too strongly for whatever relates to ourselves.
+{{< s v="80" >}} In solitude, we tend to feel too strongly for whatever relates to ourselves.

 We tend to over-rate:
-the good offices we may have done, and the injuries we may have suffered.
+- the good offices we may have done, and
+- the injuries we may have suffered.

 We tend to be:
-too much elated by our own good fortune, and too much dejected by our own bad fortune.
+- too much elated by our own good fortune, and
+- too much dejected by our own bad fortune.

 Our friend's conversation brings us to a better temper.

 A stranger's conversation brings us to a still better temper.

 The man within the breast is the abstract and ideal spectator of our sentiments and conduct.